blockchainsllc/in3-docs/docs/api-wasm.md

        - | the nodelist per chain  *(optional)*
      * - | `signatureCount <https://github.com/slockit/in3-c/blob/master/wasm/src/in3.d.ts#L67>`_
        - | ``number``
        - | number of signatures requested.
-The more signatures, the more security you get, but responses may take longer.  *(optional)*
+The more signatures, the more security you get, but responses may take longer.
+         |
+         | default: 0
+         |   *(optional)*
      * - | `timeout <https://github.com/slockit/in3-c/blob/master/wasm/src/in3.d.ts#L164>`_
        - | ``number``
        - | specifies the number of milliseconds before the request times out. increasing may be helpful if the device uses a slow connection.